mckayc/task-donegeon/src/content/HelpGuide.md

 - {admin}s can add manual notes, use a special "picker" to identify specific UI elements, and even enable temporary server-side logging for deep debugging.
 - All reports are managed on the **{link_bug_tracker}** page, where they can be tagged, commented on, and have their status updated.
 - A bug report can be converted into a new {task} with a single click, automatically populating the {task} description with the bug's details.

+### UI Components and Controls
+- **Number Inputs:** The number input fields throughout the app (used for setting rewards, costs, etc.) have been enhanced.
+    - The input field is now wide enough to display at least 4 digits clearly.
+    - You can click the `+` and `-` buttons to increment or decrement the value.
+    - You can **click and hold** the `+` or `-` buttons to rapidly change the value after a short delay, making it faster to adjust numbers significantly.

 ---